aysyewww/aysyewww/README.md

 ## Bio

-Hello, I'm [Your Name]! 👋 Here's a little bit about me:
+Hello, I'm Rihhadatul Aisy! 👋 Here's a little bit about me:

 - 🌐 [Your Website/Portfolio Link]
-- 📫 How to reach me: [Your Email Address]
+- 📫 How to reach me: rhdtlaisy85@gmail.com

 ### Skills